-Addresses high vacuum concepts, theory, and the various types of vacuum systems.
-Includes vacuum pumps, seals, gauges, valves, power supplies, leak detecting equipment and related hardware.
-Examines the set up, operation, troubleshooting and monitoring of vacuum systems.
-Prerequisite: MTH070, or high school algebra, or consent of instructor.
+Explains high vacuum concepts, theory, and the various types of vacuum systems.
+Subjects include vacuum pumps, seals, gauges, valves, power supplies, leak detecting equipment, and related hardware.
+Covers the set up, operation, troubleshooting and monitoring of vacuum systems.
+Prerequisite: MTH070 with a grade of C or better; or consent of instructor.
 Offered as needed